artwang31/Employee-Exit-Survey-and-Sentiment-Analysis/README.md

 the company.
 Some topics included:

    - Why are employees leaving?
-   - What they thought of the company?
+   - What do they think about their company and the organization?
    - Their impressions about their manager and colleagues?
    - Whether company benefits (health, vision, dependency) were adequate.
    - Whether they'd ever work with the company again and why?